Crippled receives the king’s kindness and gets an invitation to come to his palace.

 2nd phase of his life

 The second phase of Mephibosheth’s life began as he fled to a place called Lo-debar.
 Most probably his nurse may have taken him to Lo-debar because he was disabled and he needed daily help from someone else.
 Also, she tried her best to protect him by transporting him to a distant place so that his enemies would not know where he resides.
 He lived there for a period of time without anyone’s knowledge.
-The meaning of word Lo-debar is ‘no word’ or ‘no pasture.’
+The meaning of the word Lo-debar is ‘no word’ or ‘no pasture.’
 It gives the picture of a barren place where there is no grass for cattle to eat.
 It is a desert kind of experience.
 The absence of ‘word’ and ‘pasture’ gives us the impression of sin and consequent curses on the ground.
-Sin always take people to a barren and desert experience in life where there is no pasture and no word of God.
+Sin always takes people to a barren and desert experience in life where there is no pasture and no word of God.
 In contrast, the place of God’s blessings is filled with His good pasture, His word, and promises.
-The presence of God leads us into green pasture and still waters (Psalm 23:2).
-In contrast sin and wickedness always turns a land into barrenness with no pasture.
+The presence of God leads us into the green pasture and still waters (Psalm 23:2).
+In contrast sin and wickedness always turns land into barrenness with no pasture.
 (Psalm 107:34).

 His nurse dropped Mephibosheth, and he got crippled on both of his feet, unable to walk by himself and now living in a place called ‘no pasture’ and no ‘word’.
-This shows the powerful influence of sin, sinful lifestyle and as a result away from the presence and blessings of God.
-Mephibosheth went down, down and down as the years progressed in his life.
+This shows the powerful influence of sin, sinful lifestyle, and as a result away from the presence and blessings of God.
+Mephibosheth went down, down, and down as the years progressed in his life.
 He lived every day in hopelessness, loneliness, and fear.
 He knew anytime a servant of the king could come and execute him.
 What a fearful situation to live in, right?
 No joy, no peace, no grace and blessing of the loving God.
 Are you living in Lo-debar?

 3rd phase of his life

 The third phase of Mephibosheth’s life began when King David remembered his covenant with his best and loyal friend Jonathan.
 Jonathan, Saul’s son, was very loyal to David in his afflictions and they both became best friends.
 Jonathan knew and believed that David would become the king of Israel one day and he was aware of the evil plot of his dad toward young David.
-One day, when David fled away because Saul tried to kill him, he and his friend Jonathan made a covenant because of their love toward one another.
+One day, when David fled away because Saul tried to kill him, he and his friend Jonathan made a covenant because of their love for one another.

 Listen to the covenant they made with each other.